ssec/polar2grid/py/polar2grid/doc/source/chain.rst

 remap the data into.
 If the data doesn't overlap a grid in a significant way there's no point in attempting to remap the data to that grid.
-There are different algorithms used to make this determination including 'bounding box' or 'polygon intersection' algorithms.
+There are different algorithms used to make this determination including 'bounding box' or 'polygon intersection' algorithms, although 'bounding box' is the only one implemented at this time.
 Some scripts may also allow for the grid to be forced, skipping this step and the calculations involved.

-This step also usually checks with the backend first to see what grids it knows how to handle.
+The other major responsibility of grid determination is to organize :term:`navigation sets <navigation set>` and the determined grids into :term:`grid jobs <grid job>`.
+The grid jobs can be passed to remapping to determine what data should be mapped to each grid.
+This step also usually checks with the backend to see what grids it knows how to handle to save on remapping time.

 Remapping
 ---------

-Remapping or gridding is the process of putting data swaths into an equidistant grid.
+Remapping or gridding is the process of putting satellite data pixels into an equidistant grid for easier viewing, manipulation, and storage.
 Polar2grid currently uses a 2-step remapping process.
-The first step is called 'll2cr', the second 'fornav'.
+The first step is called 'll2cr' and map the pixel location (lon/lat space) into grid space.
+The second step is called 'fornav' which interpolates the image data into the grid locations.
 There is a python and a C version of ll2cr and currently only a C version of fornav.
-The C versions of ll2cr and fornav come from the ms2gt utility package You can read more about ms2gt
+The C versions of ll2cr and fornav come from the ms2gt utility package.
+You can read more about ms2gt
 `here <http://nsidc.org/data/modis/ms2gt/>`_.
 The ms2gt utilities
 were originally used for MODIS data, but have been found to fit